tonymugen/isoSeqQC/README.md

 # Use `exoncoverage`

-`exoncoverage` is a command line tool that takes a BAM alignment file and a GFF annotation file and reports exon coverage statistics for each BAM read record, taking into account secondary alignments.
+`exoncoverage` is a command line tool that takes a BAM alignment and a GFF annotation file and reports exon coverage statistics for each BAM read record, taking into account secondary alignments.
 Running it without any command line flags prints usage information.
 The flags are

 ```{sh}
   --input-bam   bam_file_name (input BAM file name; required).